bundyp/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. This a list of my favorit things
+ *Speling badly
+ *other stuff
+ 2. Does this work
+ 3. Another Thing